Last Friday, in a well-received and thoughtful White Board Friday at SEOmoz titled

 In a search for [hospital] from my location in Virginia, Google shows local maps results first, an entry from Wikipedia, and then several results showing hospitals around me.
 These hospital pages likely don’t rank as highly as other pages for the query [hospital], but since they are nearby and are likely organically ranked well for the term, they have been boosted in search results via a reranking approach.
 There is a hospital within my town that isn’t there, but the localized organic algorithm isn’t the same one that powers Google’s local search.

 Under Phrase-Based Indexing, not all anchor text carries an equal relevance weight, and Google’s phrase-based indexing patents describe how anchor text might be weighted based upon whether or not links use “related” phrases, which are found in documents where phrases returned in response to a particular query tend to co-occur.
 The more related the phrase, the more hypertext relevance it might pass along.

 See Google’s patent Phrase-based indexing in an information retrieval system, and the section in the description with the heading “b) Ranking Documents Based on Anchor Phrases.”

 Reasonable Surfer Model

-The reasonable surfer model also shows how different links might be weighted, based upon a combination of a number of features associated with those links, including location on pages (a higher weight to main content links than blog comments, as one of the features considered), how they are presented (font size, color, style), relevance to the content on the page they are located upon and on the page targeted by the link.
+The reasonable surfer model also shows how different links might be weighted, based upon a combination of several features associated with those links, including the location on pages (a higher weight to main content links than blog comments, as one of the features, considered), how they are presented (font size, color, style), relevance to the content on the page they are located upon and on the page targeted by the link.

-The patent includes a number of features associated with a link, and I’ve included a handful that involve which text is actually used within a link, and how they might be analyzed.
+The patent includes many features associated with a link, and I’ve included a handful that involves which text is used within a link, and how they might be analyzed.